Incidence of Carpal Bone Fractures

 Mechanism of Injury To Carpal Bones

-Most of the carpal bones fractures occur due to fall on oustretched hand concentrating the body weight and external forces on wrist.
-Other mechanisms include palmar flexion, as motorcycle accident, or twisting injuries in sports.
+Most of the carpal bones fractures occur due to falling on outstretched hand concentrating the body weight and external forces on the wrist.
+Other mechanisms include palmar flexion, a motorcycle accident, or twisting injuries in sports.

 Axial compression force applied with the wrist in hyperextension places palmar ligaments under tension and the dorsal joint surfaces put under compression and shear stresses.

 For example, a scaphoid injury appears to occur if the wrist is dorsiflexed past 95 degrees and radially deviated by 10 degrees.
 The proximal pole of the scaphoid is held by the radius and the proximal radioscaphocapitate ligament in this position, while the distal pole of the bone is carried dorsally by the trapeziocapitate complex.

 The fracture can be transverse, oblique, or comminuted depending on the direction of the load.

 High-energy forces result in carpal bone fractures or ligamentous disruptions whereas low energy forces result in sprains.